 HOMER — An unoccupied house at 6626 Granville Road burned Tuesday night.

-Homer Fire Chief Randy King said he believes the fire was started by a propane explosion and called in the Ohio State Fire Marshal today to investigate.
+Homer Fire Chief Randy King said the department is not sure of the cause of the fire and called in the Ohio State Fire Marshal today to investigate.

 King said his department received the call about 7 p.m. and when firefighters arrived on the scene, the house was destroyed.